Gattocrucco/lsqfitgp/docs/customs.rst

 Here the difference is stark, because in Latin there are no j, k, w, x, y at all.

+However, there's something that should bother you: the standard deviations are not just small, they are *very* small.
+They're so small that they seem just an artefact of the finite precision of floating point computation.
+Effectively, it is so: the correct theorical value of those standard deviations is zero.
+The reason is that we have fit 50 texts with a kernel that uses 26 letters.
+In :ref:`kernelexpl` we said that fitting with a kernel :math:`\sum_i h_i(x) h_i(y)` is equivalent to doing a linear least squares fit with parameters :math:`p_i` where the model function is :math:`\sum_i p_i h_i(x)`, so we have more data than parameters.
+This would not be a problem *if we had errors on the datapoints*, but we put in the -1 and +1 without errors, so it's like solving a system of 50 equations for 26 variables.

+What are the output numbers then, if the fit is apparently not doable?
+In this case :mod:`lsqfitgp` does something internally which is equivalent to adding a very small uniform error to the datapoints.
+This is how the fit is solved, and it is also why we get a very small but non-zero error on the output.

-So, in the end, it was not a problem that the prior variances where depending on the length of the text.
+Now to another matter.
+In the end, it was not a problem that the prior variances where depending on the length of the text.
 But still it feels wrong, we initially stated the problem as determining if a text is English, not if it is *a lot of* English.
+We set the datapoints to +1 and -1, Milton comes out as roughly -1, while Caesar is +6.
+So Caesar is... very Latin?

 We can fix this by normalizing the kernel such that the variance is always one.
 It is like replacing a covariance matrix with a correlation matrix.
 We'll